 The Treaty of Versailles (1919) – the Nation-State

 The Peace of Paris (1991) – the Market State

 Almost bloodlessly and practically overnight, the latest variety has confirmed its unfitness to rule.
-After an unbroken series of failed tests, it has shown itself as ill equipped to go on ruling as the Soviet Communist regime proved to be during perestroika.
-Failed states cannot justify their own legitimacy much less that of international law.
+After an unbroken series of failed tests, it has shown itself as ill equipped to go on ruling as the Soviet Communist regime proved to be during its collapse.
+Failed states cannot justify their own legitimacy, much less that of international law.

 So we find ourselves back on square one.
 Two fundamental questions remain to be answered:

 “…If the body of international legal rules cannot uniquely determine the legality of a particular act by the parties it is supposed to govern, how can it be law?
 And if international law is law, why doesn’t it seem to have any effect?” p.
 642.

 If the legitimacy of international law cannot be based on that of adherent states since they are undergoing their own form of decomposition and retain none for themselves, what is left?
 The cleaver for this Gordian knot is trial by randomly selected juries in an adversarial court of law.

 In support of their case within the confines of this court, the advocates on each side could call upon any argument, philosophical position, historical treaty, etc., that Mr. Bobbit lists with such diligence.
 They could use any fact, norm, precedent, agreement, document, contract and myth that would uphold their argument.
 They could call upon any intellectual point of view, permutation and quibble without limit: all of them equally valid and admissible as long as they were relevant to the case at hand.
 No philosophical school or administrative criterion could claim dominance over the others; each would prove equally acceptable within this adversarial setting.
 As in other juried procedures, over-long and elaborate presentations would work against those who presented them, compared to clearer summaries granted a more sympathetic hearing.